 Fire crews respond to apartment fire on Leslie Delaune in St. Amant

-ST. AMANT — Fire crews responded to apartment fire on Leslie Delaune Road.
+ST. AMANT — Fire crews responded to an apartment fire on Leslie Delaune Road late Monday night.

-Fire officials say that one apartment was destroyed, but they managed to save the other one.
+Fire officials said that one apartment was destroyed, but they were able to save the other.

+According to St. Amant Fire Chief James LeBlanc, the fire started around 9:25 p.m., and crews from three fire departments were on the scene until after midnight.

 Trending News